giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The two files define the same tower geometry.
 The difference between them is limited to the stiffness weighting law assigned through `weight_laws`.

 The script also creates the output directories used by the CSF action reports, so that the following analysis steps can write their results in a reproducible folder structure.
+In this validation workflow, the material stiffness weighting is applied at the CSF section-field level before the beam model is assembled.
+The OpenSees model therefore receives effective sectional stiffness quantities derived from the continuous section field.
 ### CSF action reports

 After the YAML models have been generated, the next step is to run the CSF action files.